MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 - [Rigetti](xref:microsoft.quantum.providers.rigetti): Gate-based superconducting processors that utilize [Quantum Intermediate Representation (QIR)](xref:microsoft.quantum.concepts.qir) to enable low latency and parallel execution.

 For more information, see the full [quantum computing target list](xref:microsoft.quantum.reference.qc-target-list).

-### Hybrid quantum computing

-In a first for the industry, Azure Quantum, in partnership with Quantinuum, is releasing the ability to mix classical and quantum computation and unlock a new generation of hybrid algorithms, bringing research and experimentation with the current generation of quantum computers into a new and exciting phase.
-The [Integrated hybrid model](xref:microsoft.quantum.hybrid.integrated) allows you to write your quantum program to make real-time decisions based on mid-circuit measurements while the qubit remain alive.
-For more information, see [Hybrid quantum computing](xref:microsoft.quantum.overview.hybrid).

 ### Azure Quantum simulators